EmilyGU810/ACA-Project/README.md

 # ACA-Project

 ## ⚠️Instruction
-The original dataset, R-markdown, and HTML version are included in this GitHub repository.
-You can click on the HTML file and download it by clicking on the top right icon:
+The original dataset, R-markdown, and HTML version are included in this GitHub repository. **You can click on the HTML file and download it by clicking on the top right icon**:

 <img width="1430" alt="Screenshot 2024-02-01 at 4 05 51 PM" src="https://github.com/EmilyGU810/ACA-Project/assets/130021542/ebe0d9bf-86bb-4ff9-83be-be256eb89560">